saeedghsh/pipe_resonance/README.md

 * - [ ] block out checker board
 * [ ] detect if stobe is on/off
       draw a red circle around strobe light when it is detected to be on
-* [ ] the skeleton thing seems redundant, just eroding the binary should do?
-      but the skeleton would make it general/invariant to previous morph processes